loophp/collection/docs/pages/api.rst

 sort
 ~~~~

 Sort a collection using a callback.
-If no callback is provided, it will sort using natural order.
+If no callback is provided, it will sort
+using natural order, ascending.

-By default, it will sort by values and using a callback.
-If you want to sort by keys, you can pass a parameter to change
+By default, it will sort by values and using the default callback.
+If you want
-the behaviour or use twice the flip operation.
-See the example below.
+to sort by keys, you can pass a parameter to change the behaviour.

 Since version 7.4, sorting is `stable` by default.
-Stable sort algorithms sort equal
+Stable sort algorithms sort
-elements in the same order that they appear in the input.
+equal elements in the same order that they appear in the input.

 Interface: `Sortable`_

 Signature: ``Collection::sort(int $type = Sortable::BY_VALUES, ?callable $callback = null): Collection;``

+Callback signature: ``Closure(mixed $left, mixed $right, mixed $leftKey, mixed $rightKey): int``

 .. literalinclude:: code/operations/sort.php
   :language: php